 You may be held in detention or forced to leave the UK if your further submissions are refused.

-Get permission to send by post or fax
+Get permission to send by post

 You’ll only get permission if you’re:

 - disabled or ill and unable to travel